 Let’s get back to our foodie tour of the world with a stop in San Sebastian.
 Why this coastal city in northern Spain? “[It’s] the culinary capital of the world!” says Abbey Sharp of Abbey’s Kitchen Inc. “The juxtaposition between high-end Michelin-star restaurants and cheap tapas bars makes this coastal city a must-visit.”
 The traditional northern Spain version of tapas is called pintxos, so be on the lookout for bars and cafés specializing in those as you walk through the Old Town area, or Parte Vieja.
 After your belly is full, head to the popular crescent-shaped La Concha Beach and watch the sun set over the water.

 As the 1980s song from the musical Chess goes, “One night in Bangkok and the world’s your oyster.”
 There’s so much to see and do in Thailand’s capital city, starting with the floating markets—a system of canals that’s been transformed into a giant marketplace, where you pay a tour boat to paddle you around so you can buy sweets, noodle dishes, and souvenirs from vendors who are floating by on their own boats.
 When you’re back ashore, check out the Grand Palace, a complex of several buildings including Wat Phra Kaew (Temple of the Emerald Buddha), which is regarded as the most important Buddhist temple in Thailand.
 If you’re into the club scene, Bangkok’s nightlife offers a little something for everyone, from ladyboy shows and go-go bars to nightclubs blasting EDM and more tame rooftop bars.
-If you’re making plans for the holidays, Bangkok is one of the perfect warm-weather destinations for a sunny Christmas.

 Despite what you’ve seen in movies or what you read in the paper back in the 1980s, Colombia is one of 13 “dangerous” countries that are safer than you think.
 Cartagena is located off the coast of the Caribbean, so a day trip to Playa Blanca will give you the powder-white sand and turquoise waters you’ve been yearning for.
 The most famous landmark in the city, San Felipe Castle, was built by the Spanish during the colonial era.
 This fortress sits on the Hill of San Lazaro, and it’s now a UNESCO World Heritage Site.
 “Surrounded by an 11-kilometer wall, Cartagena faces the sea and provides tourists and residents with a place to stroll,” says Max Hartshorne of GoNOMAD Travel.
 “The city is full of life and color, the vendors wear bright-colored clothing, and the horse carriages take tourists around the city.
 It’s all beautiful.”